 Many misdemeanor drug charges result from routine traffic stops by police officers.
 All too frequently, officers will charge everyone in the vehicle and let the criminal courts sort the cases out.
 Other times, the person nearest the drugs or paraphernalia…or the last one to deny possession, is the only one charged.

-Another common encounter resulting in misdemeanor drug charges occurs when police respond to noise complaints or other residential disturbances.
-Officers are usually invited inadvertently into the premises, and then rely upon the legal doctrines of “plain view” and “plain smell” to justify warrantless searches.
+Another common encounter resulting in drug charges occurs when police respond to noise complaints or other residential disturbances.
+Officers are usually invited inadvertently into the premises and then rely upon the legal doctrines of “plain view” and “plain smell” to justify warrantless searches.
 To fully understand your rights under such circumstances, also check out this brief YouTube video, courtesy of www.flexyourights.org

-Drugs cases nearly always involve complex constitutional search and seizure issues, which require specialized knowledge far beyond the expertise of a typical lawyer or law firm.
-Court rules require your attorney to raise such issues early on in your case, before critical deadlines expire.
+Drug cases nearly always involve complex constitutional search and seizure issues, which require specialized knowledge far beyond the expertise of a typical lawyer or law firm.
+Court rules require your attorney to raise such issues early on in your case before critical deadlines expire.
 Evidence also needs to be preserved for later presentation by your defense lawyer.
 You can see how important it is to secure the services of an accomplished criminal defense lawyer as soon as possible after drug charges are filed.